Beet Kvass: What is It? How to Make It? And Why You Should Take This Delicious Fermented Drink Every Day

 Refrigerate when you like it!
 It will continue to become more tart the longer it ferments.

 That’s it!!!
-Drink up a bit every day!
+Drink up a little bit every day!

 How to Reuse Your Beets for a Second Ferment

 You can use the beets and about a cup or two of the kvass to begin a second ferment.
+It will not be as strong a kvass as your first one, but it will still be useful.
 Just fill with more water, add a bit less salt (3/4 tbsp is a good amount), add about a half cup or so of the original kvass, and start again!

 **A note about the used beets: I use the used beets in my cooking when I am done using them for kvass!
 They are delicious, and they don't go to waste!
 If I don't use them that way, then my chickens get them.
 No waste at all.

-Why You Should Add Kvass to Your Diet and Drink Up
+Why You Should Add Kvass to Your Diet and Drink Up: Benefits of Drinking Fermented Kvass

 Lactic acid is a by-product of the breakdown of the sugars and starch in the beets, which happens during the fermentation process.
 As fermentation occurs, the kvass changes into a beautiful blood red drink that contains beneficial enzymes, probiotics, electrolytes, and nutrition (antioxidants & minerals).